 As a mutual company, Northwestern Mutual also pays dividends to policyholders.
 If you purchase insurance through the company, you could be eligible for annual dividend payments.

-Northwestern Mutual is a reputable company that is usually listed at the top of industry rankings.
+Northwestern Mutual is a reputable company that is usually listed at the top of the life insurance industry rankings.
 It was third out of 21 companies in the J.D.
 Power 2021 U.S. Individual Life Insurance Study, and it’s historically received fewer complaints than is typical for a company of its size.

 Other life insurance companies we considered

-We evaluated life insurance companies based on customer service, product offering, simplicity of underwriting, ability to pay claims on time and high ratings.
+We evaluated life insurance vendors and companies based on customer service, product offering, simplicity of underwriting, ability to pay claims on time and high ratings.

 The following companies have competitive offerings but are not part of our top picks because they did not excel in any of our requirements.